Dr. Seuss' How the Grinch Stole Christmas! The Musical: 2009: Los Angeles

-2010–2015: North American National Tours
+2010–2023: North American National Tours

 In 2010, a North American tour ran in the cities of Omaha, Nebraska, Houston and Dallas, Texas, Tempe, Arizona and Toronto, Ontario.
 Stefánsson played the Grinch, and Carly Tamer and Brooke Lynn Boyd alternated as Cindy Lou Who.

 In 2011, another tour played Providence, Rhode Island, Pittsburgh, Pennsylvania, Atlanta, Georgia, St. Louis, Missouri and San Francisco, California.
 Stefánsson again performed as the Grinch, with Bob Lauder as Old Max, Seth Bazacas as Young Max, Brance Cornelius as Papa Who, and Serena Brook as Mama Who and Brooke Lynn Boyd as Cindy Lou Who.
 In 2012, the production toured to Bloomington, Indiana, Hartford, Connecticut, Richmond, Virginia, Chicago, Illinois, and Detroit, Michigan, with Stefánsson as the Grinch.

 In 2013, the production toured to Cincinnati, Ohio, Durham, North Carolina, Rochester and Buffalo, New York, and San Antonio, Texas, with Stefánsson as the Grinch.
-In 2014, the toured visited Springfield, Missouri, Oklahoma City and Tulsa, Oklahoma, Albuquerque, New Mexico, Salt Lake City, Utah, Spokane and Seattle, Washington, New York City, Chicago, Costa Mesa, California, and Denver Colorado.
+In 2014, the toured cities were Springfield, Missouri, Oklahoma City and Tulsa, Oklahoma, Albuquerque, New Mexico, Salt Lake City, Utah, Spokane and Seattle, Washington, New York City, Chicago, Costa Mesa, California, and Denver Colorado.
 The Grinch was played by Shuler Hensley.

 In 2015, the production toured to Worcester, Massachusetts, Detroit, Michigan, Appleton, Wisconsin, Columbus, Ohio, and Jacksonville and Orlando and Fort Lauderdale, Florida.
 Stefánsson returned as the Grinch, with Bob Lauder as Old Max, and Genny Gagnon and Rachel Katzke as Cindy Lou Who.

 In 2019, the production toured to Las Vegas, Nevada, Denver, and Detroit.
 Philip Bryan and Rachel Ling Gordon performed as the Grinch and Cindy Lou Who respectively.

+In 2020, there was no tour due to the Coronavirus.
+In 2021, the tour travelled to the Belk Theater in Charlotte, NC; The National Theatre in Washington, DC; and The Fox Theatre in Atlanta.

+In 2022, the tour played The Midland Center for the Arts in Midland, MI; The Orpheum Theatre in Memphis, TN; The Majestic Theatre in San Antonio, Bass Concert Hall in Austin, TX; The Saenger Theater in New Orleans, LA; and The Lied Center for Performing Arts in Lincoln, Nebraska.

+In 2023, there were two Grinch companies that toured the U.S.: One tour played The Fox Theater in Detroit, MI; The Shuster Performing Arts Center in Dayton, OH; The Steven Tanger Center for the Performing Arts in Greensboro, NC; Providence Performing Arts Center in Providence, RI; Durham Performing Arts Center in Durham, NC; The Altria Theater in Richmond, VA; and The Cadillac Palace in Chicago, IL.
+The other tour played the First Interstate Center for the Arts in Spokane, WA; The Centre in Vancouver, CA; The Pioneer Center in Reno, NV; San Jose Center for the Performing Arts in San Jose, CA; The Pantages Theater in Los Angeles, CA; Segerstrom Center for the Arts in Costa Mesa, CA; and Safe Credit Union Performing Arts Center in Sacramento, CA.